 Get more tips for selecting a WordPress theme here.

 If you want to become a full time blogger, don’t quit your day job too soon.
 You won’t make money right away.
 Building a successful blog that makes money takes a lot of time, research, engaging with people, and even a lot of rejection from potential sponsors or advertisers.

 Obviously, I’m not presenting tips for starting a WordPress blog to discourage you.
 I’m only trying to make you aware that it takes a lot of dedication and work.
 You need to be able to make just as much money as your regular job — preferably more — before quitting.
 Once you’ve started making that much money, you will need to try to be consistent in earning the same amount (or more) in order to prove you can bring in a steady income.

 Even more tips for starting a WordPress blog

 Want more tips for starting a WordPress blog?
-Here are more blog tips from 2017 that contain relevant information you can use today.
-Between the 2017 and 2018 tips we covered, that’s 35 pro tips for starting a WordPress blog.
+Here are even more blog tips that contain relevant information you can use today.
+Between the tips in that article and the ones we covered here, that’s 35 pro tips for starting a WordPress blog.
 Hopefully they will help successfully launch your blog.
-Good luck, and happy blogging in 2018!
+Good luck, and happy blogging in the new year!